Wednesday, July 9, 2025

 Hex: Seal

 A one-handed object that you can see (a sword, book, or wine bottle) is sealed shut.
-Creatures struggle to open (or unsheathe) the object, and must use their action to successfully release the hex.
+Creatures struggle to open (or unsheathe) the object, and must use an action to successfully release the hex.
 The first X attempts automatically fail, where X equals the number of MD invested after the first.

 Hex: Shroud